Pauthen/logs-tf-combiner-upload/README.md

   * `title` : the title you want your log to have
   * `map` : the map that the logs took place in
   * `api` : your [logs.tf api key](http://logs.tf/about)
+* There is also an option to do the same thing using the GET method @ http://logs.sharky.tf/api/get